 The intensity of Pgp expression was scored as the predominant intensity in each HPF, for each cell compartment (membrane, cytoplasm, nucleus) as mild (barely discernible stain), moderate (intermediate intensity between mild and marked) marked (staining intensity comparable with external positive control or higher).
-A distribution score (average of the percentage of positive cells in 10 HPF) and an intensity score (average of the stain intensity in 10 HPF) was then obtained.
-The Pgp score in each compartment was obtained multiplying the Pgp distribution score with the intensity score.
+A quantity score (QS: average of the percentage of positive cells in 10 HPF) and an intensity score (IS: average of the stain intensity in 10 HPF) was then obtained.
+The Pgp score in each compartment was obtained multiplying the Pgp quantity score with the intensity score.
 Therefore, the Pgp membranous score (Pgp-m) was the result of the product of percentage of cells expressing membranous Pgp signal and the intensity of expression, Pgp cytoplasmic score (Pgp-c) and Pgp nuclear score (Pgp-n) were calculated accordingly.
 Finally a Pgp total score (Pgp-t) was calculated for each tumour, taking into account the staining of all of the compartments and was calculated as follows: Pgp-m + Pgp-c + Pgp-n = Pgp-t.
+A summative formula to obtain the final score is the following:

+Pgp-t = [Pgp-m = (mQS in 10 HPFs) * (IS in 10 HPFs)] + [Pgp-s = (QS in 10 HPFs) * (IS in 10 HPFs)] + [Pgp-n = (QS in 10 HPFs) * (IS in 10 HPFs)]

 Statistical analysis